 Protect your organization from cyber threats and attacks with these nine best practices.

 It may be helpful to conduct a cybersecurity audit on your business to assess your current situation.
-What security measures are in place?
+What security measures are already in place?
 Are all employees aware of potential security risks and threats, and how to protect against them?
 Are all of the company’s networks and data protected with several layers of security?

 A best practice for enforcing security policies is zero-trust architecture, which is a strategic approach to cybersecurity that continuously validates at every stage of a digital interaction with data.
 Examples of this include multi-factor authentication and computer settings that require users to enter their password whenever they’re away for 10 minutes.